ddasturbek/beksobirov/README.md

-- Hi, I’m @dasturbek👋
+- Hi, I’m Og'abek 👋
-- My name is Og'abek.
+- I'm an IT teacher, also am a programmer!
-- I'm a sociable person!
-I get on very well with people.
+- IT, NLP, ML, AI, DS ... are my areas of interest.
 - Sport is fun.
 I like play sports and watch movies.